ASD-Blueprint/desktop.gov.au/blueprint/abac/intune-applications.md

 menu: abac
 ---

-The following Intune applications can be found in the Azure Portal at `Search > Intune > Client apps | Apps`
+The following Intune applications can be found in the Azure Portal at `Microsoft Endpoint Manager > Client apps | Apps`

 ## Privileged access